EpiCoronaHack/Hackathon2020/Team Flight/Data/flirt.eha.io/README.md

 ### Accidental Termination

 In case, the server or the client is terminated or stops responding mid-way, take note of the name for last page file written in server logs.
 The page file name follows the convention: `<departure-airport-code>-<page-size>.json`.
-Use the `<departure-airport-code>` as `fromDeptCode` for `beginFetching` call in `client.js`.
+When restarting the procedure, use the `<departure-airport-code>` as `fromDeptCode` for `beginFetching` call in `client.js`.

 ## Development